 Not necessarily.
 While a cloudy pool could mean a problem with the filtration, it’s still important to check your pool chemicals even when the water is clear since they could still be off.

 9. I have to wait an hour after eating to swim in the pool

 Sort of true.
 Eating before swimming can increase the likelihood of cramps, but it’s unlikely that it will cause you to drown.
 It’s best to play it safe though and either eat lightly before swimming or make sure you’re swimming at a safe depth after eating.

 10. Dogs shouldn’t swim in the pool

 False–but there are certain precautions dog owners should take to ensure the health and safety of their dog.
 Before you allow your dog in the pool, make sure your dog can get safety in and out of the pool and always be sure your dog has plenty of drinking water and doesn’t over heat.
 It’s also a good rule of thumb to never let your dog swim in the pool without supervision.
-Check out this blog post on fun things dogs can do in the pool.

 Are you ready to make a splash into pool ownership?
 Contact Leisure Pools today (www.leisurepools.com.au) and Get Swimming in Quality and Style.